cjazz/WebTask/README.md

 # WebTask
-A node created for hosting webtasks.
+A node created for hosting webtasks, glue code, and emulsifiers.